Jump to Navigation

 • Amputations

-• Shoulders, arms, legs, and hips
+• Shoulders, arms, legs and hips

 • Death and dependency claims

-• Motions for Medical treatment and temporary disability benefits
+• Motions for medical treatment and temporary disability benefits

-• Re-openers
+• Reopeners

 • Second Injury Fund (total disability)

-For the benefit of my potential clients, I have provided articles on Understanding the Workers' Compensation System and Stress Claims as a Remedy for Workplace Bullying.
+For the benefit of potential clients, I have provided the articles "Understanding the Workers' Compensation System" and "Stress Claims as a Remedy for Workplace Bullying."
 There are also several important notes to make regarding workers' compensation.

 • In a workers' compensation claim, certain body parts (such as a shoulder, neck or back) are worth more in compensation than others (such as an arm, leg, foot, hand or finger).